Menu (Draft 1)

 The Menu background has a neutral color fill to provide sufficient contrast with the foreground content for proper presentation.

 The Menu does not come with pre-set spacing values in order to optimize the flexibility of content layout.
-UX will provide exact guidance on a case-by-case basis to ensure consistent styling, which will follow standard Dim Sum spacing values.
+Correct spacing is instead ensured through atomic composition of the out-of-the-box composed elements.
+In case authors hosts custom content, authors are in charge of ensuring consistent styling, which will follow standard Dim Sum spacing values.

 Responsive